elastic/ml-cpp/CONTRIBUTING.md

 Then sit back and wait.
 There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into ml-cpp.

 Please adhere to the general guideline that you should never force push to a publicly shared branch.
 Once you have opened your pull request, you should consider your branch publicly shared.
 Instead of force pushing you can just add incremental commits; this is generally easier on your reviewers.
-If you need to pick up changes from master, you can merge master into your branch.
+If you need to pick up changes from main, you can merge main into your branch.
 A reviewer might ask you to rebase a long-running pull request in which case force pushing is okay for that request.
 Note that squashing at the end of the review process should also not be done, that can be done when the pull request is [integrated via GitHub](https://blog.github.com/2016-04-01-squash-your-commits/).

 ## Working with the ml-cpp codebase
 **Repository**: https://github.com/elastic/ml-cpp